LeandreSassi/maua-stylegan2/README.md

 # maua-stylegan2

-This is the repo for my experiments with StyleGAN2.
-There are many like it, but this one is mine.
+This is a fork of JCBrouwer's audioreactive latent interpolation with StyleGAN.
+I made this fork just to update some little side things that didn't work anymore.
+It could be that he also did update those things himself.
+Please have a look at his work, it is amaing.

 It contains the code for [Audio-reactive Latent Interpolations with StyleGAN](https://wavefunk.xyz/assets/audio-reactive-stylegan/paper.pdf) for the NeurIPS 2020 [Workshop on Machine Learning for Creativity and Design](https://neurips2020creativity.github.io/).